Officials Release Latest Details of Strikes Against ISIS in Syria, Ira

 Strikes in Syria

--- Near Abu Kamal, three strikes destroyed two ISIS oil storage tanks, two oil trailers, an oil refinement still and a wellhead.

--- Near Dayr Az Zawr, five strikes destroyed 18 ISIS oil refinement stills and three wellheads and suppressed a supply route.
+-- Near Dayr Az Zawr, a strike engaged an ISIS tactical unit and destroyed an ISIS-held building.

--- Near Raqqa, eight strikes engaged four ISIS tactical units and destroyed six fighting positions, a supply cache, an ISIS communication headquarters and an anti-air artillery system.
+-- Near Raqqa, 14 strikes engaged 12 ISIS tactical units; destroyed nine fighting positions, three supply caches, two ISIS-held buildings, a vehicle, a tunnel and a command-and-control node; and suppressed a fighting position.

 Strikes in Iraq

-In Iraq, coalition military forces conducted four strikes consisting of five engagements against ISIS targets:
+In Iraq, coalition military forces conducted seven strikes consisting of 10 engagements against ISIS targets:

+-- Near Huwayjah, two strikes destroyed an ISIS oil refinement still and a front-end loader and suppressed a front-end loader.

-Additionally, 14 strikes were conducted in Syria and Iraq on July 26 that closed within the last 24 hours.
+Additionally, five strikes were conducted in Syria and Iraq on July 29 that closed within the last 24 hours.

--- Near Qaim, Iraq, two strikes destroyed two ISIS vehicle-borne-bomb factories and a front-end loader and damaged a crane and a front-end loader.

--- Near Raqqa, Syria, 18 strikes engaged 12 ISIS tactical units; destroyed eight fighting positions, two command-and-control nodes, an improvised explosive device facility, a supply cache and a logistics node; and suppressed an ISIS tactical unit.

 Part of Operation Inherent Resolve